adilyunuso/adilyunuso/README.md

 - 👋 Hi, I’m @adilyunuso
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently Software and Mathematical Engineering
+- 🌱 I’m a Computer Science and Mathematical Engineering student
 - 💞️ I’m looking to collaborate on Data Science Projects
 - 📫 How to reach me linkedin.com/in/adil-yunusoğlu-59776625a
 -